Arima, Syria: Buffer zone

-Early 2017 saw military clashes in and around Arima between Syrian National Army and the Manbij Military Council (MMC).
+Early 2017 saw military clashes in and around Arima between Syrian National Army (SNA) and the Manbij Military Council (MMC).
 President Tayyip Erdogan of Turkey had declared that Operation Euphrates Shield's target after al-Bab would be to rid Manbij of the mostly Kurdish People's Protection Units.

 On March 1, 2017, an agreement between the SDF and the Syrian government, established a buffer zone along the border between the MMC controlled Manbij area and the Turkish buffer zone.
 The deal brokered by Russia gave control of five villages including Arima to the Syrian government, and by March 4 the Syrian Army had entered the zone.
 By 13 March Russian troops had also entered the zone.
 However, the local governing council remained aligned with the al-Bab Military Council, part of the AANES' SDF.
 The Russian and U.S. American militaries also maintained bases near Arima.

 On 25 December 2018, Arima was again placed under Syrian Army control after a deal with the SDF.
 This was in response to renewed threats of a Turkish-led operation against the SDF in and around Manbij.
 The SDF also continued to maintain a presence in the village through the al-Bab Military Council, Manbij Military Council, and Kurdish Front.
 By 2019, the local population suffered from the area's tensions and blockades, as farmers were unable to access their fields in the Turkish-occupied areas.
 Occasional fighting between the Syrian National Army and the al-Bab Military Council also continued.
 In March 2020, SOHR reported a rocket attack by the SNA against the Russian base and SDF-aligned factions in Arima.
+In 2024, the town was targeted as part of a Turkish-backed SNA offensive.